Ridge Regularized Estimation of VAR Models for Inference: Simulations

 \paragraph{Setup B.}

-The effects of ridge shrinkage on a DGP with high persistence are much more severe, as shown in Table \ref{table:tab:ir_cover_2} and \ref{table:tab:ir_length_2}.
-Focusing on frequentist ridge, on can observe that close to impact ($h = 1$) ridge has similar or even higher coverage than other methods (for Real DGP, Consumption and Compensation); but as the IR horizon grows, shrinkage often leads to severe undercoverage, with asymptotic shrinkage estimator $\hat{\bm{\beta}}^{R}_{as}$ giving the worst results.
-In comparison, Bayesian methods are much more reliable at all horizons, although the only estimator that can consistently improve upon the benchmark least-squares VAR CIs is the hierarchical prior BVAR of \cite{giannonePriorSelectionVector2015}.
+The effects of ridge shrinkage on a DGP with high persistence are much more severe, as shown in Tables \ref{table:tab:ir_cover_2} and \ref{table:tab:ir_length_2}.
+Focusing on frequentist ridge, one can observe that close to impact ($h = 1$) ridge has similar or even higher coverage than other methods for real GDP\footnote{This also is the case with consumption and compensation, c.f.
+Tables \ref{table:tab:ir_cover_2_ext} and \ref{table:tab:ir_length_2_ext} in Appendix \ref{appendix:additional_tables}.} However, as the IRF horizon grows, shrinkage often leads to severe undercoverage, with asymptotic shrinkage estimator $\hat{\bm{\beta}}^{R}_{as}$ giving the worst results.
+In comparison, Bayesian methods are much more reliable at all horizons, although the only estimator that can consistently improve upon the benchmark least squares VAR CIs is the hierarchical prior BVAR of \cite{giannonePriorSelectionVector2015}.
 The reason behind this is simple enough: the implementation of the Minnesota-prior BVAR I have used here has a white noise prior on all variables, which in this case is far from the truth.
 Indeed, \cite{banburaLargeBayesianVector2010} implement the same BVAR by tuning the prior to a random walk for very persistent variables in their applications.
 In this sense the cross-validated BVAR considered -- which is assumed centered at zero -- is really the flip-side of ridge estimators.
 Therefore, the addition of a prior on the mean of the autoregressive parameters as done by \cite{giannonePriorSelectionVector2015} is a key element to perform shrinkage in high persistence setups in a way that does not systematically undermine asymptotic inference on impulse responses.